harshitmamgain/Azure-Projects/Webapp with Autoscaling/README.md

 - To ensure optimal performance and availability, I have set up autoscaling rules based on relevant metrics, allowing the WebApp to automatically scale out as needed.
 This helps to maintain a consistent user experience and prevents potential downtime during periods of high traffic or demand.

 - The Scaling rule is as follows
-  - Metric Source – This is the current resource (the app service plan that I want to scale out)
+  - Metric Source - ASP-az10409arg1-b779
-  - Metric Namespace – Standard Metrics
+  - Metric Namespace - Standard Metrics
-  - Metric Name – I have selected the CPU Percentage.
-There are multiple Metrics available like Data in, Data out, Http Queue length, TCP Time wait etc
+  - Metric Name - CPU Percentage
   - Operator - Greater than
   - Metric threshold to trigger action – 10 (at what metric or value should the action be triggered at)
   - Duration – 1 Minute
   - Time Grain – Maximum